belen-albeza/kata-rpg-combat-ts/README.md

 # kata-rpg-combat-ts

-Step-by-step implementation of the RPG Combat kata, in TypeScript.
-See [KATA.md](./KATA.md) for the kata instructions, if you want to implement by it yourself.
+Step-by-step implementation of the RPG Combat kata in TypeScript, following an Object-Oriented approach and applying SOLID principles.

+See [KATA.md](./KATA.md) for the kata instructions, if you want to implement as well.

 ## Requirements